Upgrade or reinstall?

 Follow this guide to the end.
 Only then start attempting a migration.
 Inform your users about the migration and set a time when you intend to move email accounts to the new server.
 The change will require a DNS change which takes a while to be visible worldwide so your users will have a period when incoming email is delayed.
 If you proceed properly not a single email will be lost though.

-The DNS “MX” record for your domain contains the name of your mail server.
-When switching to the new server you need to either change the MX record (if your new server has a different hostname) or the A record for the actual mail server.
-Every DNS record has a TTL (time-to-live) which defines the period of time that a record will stay valid even after you change it.
+The DNS “MX” record for your domain contains the hostname of your mail server.
+When switching to the new server you need to change the MX record.
+Every DNS record has a TTL (time-to-live) that defines the period of time that a record will stay valid even after you change it.
 Usually that TTL is rather high like 86400 seconds (=1 day).
-Turn that down temporarily to 60 seconds so that the rest of the internet will pick up your change quicker.
+This information is used by caching name servers that they can use the cached values for a day.
+Turn that TTL down temporarily to 60 seconds so that the rest of the internet will pick up your change quicker.
+However it will take a day.

 You need to copy the database that contains the control data about your email domains and accounts.
-Log into the old (Jessie) server as root and backup the mailserver database.
-That is as easy as running
+Log into the old (Stretch) server as root and back up the mailserver database.
+That is as easy as running…

 mysqldump mailserver > mailserver.sql